 How to set it up

-As with the "Default" mode, enter your Widget’s settings, then go to "Chat" > "Routing".
+Enter your Widget’s settings, then go to **Chat** > **Routing**.

-Once updated, your Webvisitors can now pick a Group they prefer talking to before starting a chat - choosing from the Groups you pre-defined.
+Once updated, your contacts can now pick a group they prefer talking to before starting a conversation - choosing from the groups you pre-defined.

-- when you have a large heterogeneous chat team but you want to let your Webvisitors decide to which specialist they want to talk.
-This is a good solution for sections of your site where visitors are equally likely to need technical support or a sales rep, for example.
+- for sections of your website where visitors are equally likely to need technical support or a sales rep, for example.

 “Skills” routing mode

-In order to use the "Skills" mode, you first have to create some Skills.
-Find the "Skills" configuration under "Config" in the main Dashboard navigation:
+In order to use the Skills mode, you first have to create some skills.
+Go to **Team** > **Skills** in your Dashboard’s main navigation:

-We provide you with some basic Skills to which you can add as many as you need to clearly define your Operators’ specializations.
-The overview shows you which of the existing Skills are assigned to your Operators and Chat Widgets.
+We provide you with some basic skills to which you can add as many as you need to clearly define your operators’ specializations.
+The overview shows you which of the existing skills are assigned to your operators and Widgets.

-Switch to the "Skills" tab in the Operator's settings.
-Here you find all existing Skills and can pick those that apply to the Operator:
+Next, assign the skills to your operators.
+Go to **Team** > **Operators** and enter an operator’s settings.
+Switch to the **SKILLS** tab where you find all existing skills and can pick those that apply to the operator:

-Back in the Operator overview you see the updated Operator with the Skills you assigned to him:
+Back in the operator overview you see the updated operator with their assigned skills:

-In the final step, configure a Chat Widget to use the "Skills" routing mode.
-Go to "Config" > "Widgets" and select a Chat Widget to edit, then enter the routing settings under "Chat" > "Routing".
+In the final step, configure a Widget to use the Skills routing mode.
+Go to **Channels** > **Website Widgets** and select a Widget to edit, then enter the routing settings under **Chat** > **Routing**.

-- if you have a large chat team with many different abilities.
-Instead of modelling a static structure via Operator Groups (e.g. your team structure, or your support topics) and connecting those permanently to a Chat Widget.
-With Skills you can precisely describe what abilities an Operator has to possess in order to be available to Webvisitors on this Widget.
+- if you have a large team of operators with many different abilities.
+Instead of modelling a static structure via operator groups (e.g. your team structure, or your support topics) and connecting those permanently to a Widget, with skills you can precisely describe the type of operator who is able to serve contacts on this Widget.

-- basically anytime you wish you could put an Operator into two different Operator Groups.
+- basically anytime you wish you could put an operator into two different operator groups.
 You have a small team, so your sales and support staff should also handle some of the general requests while still being available for their speciality topics?
-Create a Widget that only requires a certain language proficiency, as well as two Widgets that require the respective other Skills in their Skill Set.
-Then integrate them in the respective parts of your site.
+Create a Widget that only requires a certain language proficiency, as well as two Widgets that require the respective other skills in their skill set.
+Then integrate the Widgets on the respective parts of your site.